Sandeepgaddam5432/modded-ubuntu/README.md

 - Then Restart your Termux & Type the following commands

-   - `ubuntu`
+   - `debian`
    - `bash user.sh`

-- Type your ubuntu root username.
+- Type your debian root username.
 Must be lowercase & no space included.

 - Then Again Restart your Termux & Type the following commands

-   - `ubuntu`
+   - `debian`
    - `sudo bash gui.sh`

 - **You have to note your VNC password !!**

-- Ubuntu image is now successfully installed .
+- Debian image is now successfully installed .

   - Type `vncstart` to run Vncserver
   - Type `vncstop` to stop Vncserver